 - drain the pus from a boil

-- give your child antibiotic tablets or a cream to put on the boil.
+- give you antibiotic tablets or a cream to put on the boil.

 It is important to take the antibiotics each day until they are finished, even if the boil has got better.
 The antiobiotics need to keep killing the infection in the body after the skin has healed.